 “I had a lot of fun writing the music,” continues Giacchino.
 “There’s a 1930s jazzy section we wrote for the Forgetters, and we channel classic horror in the Subconscious.
 The film really goes all over the map musically, but what I love most about it is that we never forgot that it’s an emotional story that’s being told.”

-TRACK LIST & ORDERINGThe full track listing can be found on this post, but please note that if you're avoiding spoilers you won't want to read the list at this point as the titles do reveal some plot points.
-With Michael's declaration that the Inside Out soundtrack may be more emotional than his work on Up, there can be no doubt that this will be a soundtrack to sit back and really absorb.
-Be sure to order your copy now on iTunes or Amazon.
+The full tracklisting can be found on this post, but please note that if you’re avoiding spoilers you won’t want to read the list at this point as the titles do reveal some plot points.
+With Michael’s declaration that the Inside Out soundtrack may be more emotional than his work on Up, there can be no doubt that this will be a soundtrack to sit back and really absorb.

 As a side note – we thought it was humorous that in 2009 Giacchino worked on a film with Dinosaurs (Land of the Lost) and 2015 finds him working on another dinosaur flick (Jurassic Park).
 Additionally, Star Trek in 2009 could be mirrored in some sci-fi comparisons to 2015’s Tomorrowland and of course two animated Pixar films with Up and Inside Out.